-May 6 & 8 Registration
+May 3 & 5 Registration

+May 6 - August 2 Session

-May 9 - July 27 Session (7 courses) June 20 - 24 Mid-term Break
+July 1 - 5 Mid-term Break

-October 27 Deadline for Written Assignments
+November 2 Deadline for Written Assignments

+November 16 Graduation

 The completed MA thesis is required to be in the hands of the thesis mentor by May 1 of the year the student plans to graduate.
 The completed thesis must be received at the WAAST central campus by October 1.
+Submission of a thesis does not alone guarantee that a student qualifies to graduate.
+MA Students must receive formal approval from the academic dean that all requirements for graduation have been met in order to graduate.

-ACADEMIC CALENDAR 2023
+ACADEMIC CALENDAR 2025

-Post-secondary Diploma and Bachelor of Theology Programs
+Mature Admission, Post-secondary, and Bachelor of Theology Programs

-February 24 & 26 Registration for First Semester
+February 28 & March 2 Registration for First Semester

-February 27 - April 28 First Semester
+March 3 - May 2 First Semester

-June 28 Deadline for First Semester Written
+July 2 Deadline for Written Assignments

-August 4 & 6 Registration for Second Semester
+August 15 & 17 Registration for Second Semester

-August 7 - September 15 Second Semester
+August 18 - September 26 Second Semester

-November 15 Deadline for Second Semester Written
+November 26 Deadline for Written Assignments

-Post-secondary Diploma and Bachelor of Theology Programs Graduating Class
+Mature Admission, Post-secondary, and Bachelor of Theology Programs Graduating Class

-August 4 & 6 Registration for Final Semester August 7 - November 3 Final Semester-Central Campus
+Registration for Final Semester

+Final Semester-Central Campus

-September 18 - 22 Mid-term Break
+Mid-term Break

-October 13 Deadline for BTh Thesis Projects
+Deadline for BTh Thesis Projects

-November 3 Last Day of Class
+Last Day of Class

+Graduation

-November 11 - 12 Board of Governors Meeting
+Board of Governors Meeting